2022-23 Scholarship Program

 Initial RN Licensure

-Cheyenne Scheffler is a nursing student in the ADN-RN program at Everett Community College.
+Mailee Nguyen is a nursing student at Everett Community College, pursuing a Nursing AAS-DTA/MRP.

 Mailee was inspired to pursue nursing by the medical staff that supported her family through a medical crisis.
 She has a desire to positively impact others and to give back by helping her patients overcome sickness and accept death.

 Mailee says that she wants to “provide healthcare to the people in my community, especially the underserved populations.
 I understand the sacrifices and struggles that the underserved populations go through, and I can relate to patients who may have a knowledge gap about their situation or symptoms.”

 Juliana Ramirez started in the Nursing Program at Everett Community College on September 20, 2021.

 Juliana realized that she wanted to have a career focused on helping others that integrated health, wellness, and education when she completed her high school career.
 She was ecstatic to be accepted into a nursing program after years of taking prerequisite courses and applying to programs.

 Juliana says that “healthcare has been an interest of mine for as long as I can remember.
 Seeing the state of our society and the world today regarding health, wellness, awareness, education, and access is extremely disheartening and discouraging.
 I want to do whatever I can to ensure and help provide quality care for anyone and everyone that needs it.”